ICC4103-202010-WebTech/course-project-mreyes-sgonzalez/README.md

 Things you may want to cover:

 * Ruby version
+	To get things started you want to make sure your Ruby version matches the one specified on the gem file

 * System dependencies
+	To get all the necesary gems needed to run this proyect flawlessly you must execute in the commands section bundle install
 * Configuration
+	To set up the database hierarchy run rake db:migrate
 * Database creation
+	In order to set up the proyect database run te coomand rake db:setup
 * Database initialization
+	To populate the database with initial values run rake db:seed
 * How to run the test suite
+	To initialize the web server run rails s
 * Services (job queues, cache servers, search engines, etc.)

 * Deployment instructions